10 Best Herbal Juices For Edema

 rosa canina juice

-Rosa canina, commonly known as rosehip, is a herbal remedy that has been traditionally used for its potential benefits in reducing edema due to its high content of essential nutrients and antioxidants.
+Rosa canina, commonly known as rosehip, is a traditional herbal remedy that has been used for centuries to support overall health, including the management of edema.

 6. White water lily (Nymphaea alba)